Chairman’s statement

 Comment on results

-This is a further improvement on the last two years, reflecting the continuing progress in the size and longevity of the order book, with orders now stretching out to 2032.
-The order book cover for 2023/24 had further increased to over 90% by mid-July 2023.
+This is a further improvement on the last three years, reflecting the continuing progress in the size and longevity of the order book, with orders now stretching out to 2037 (2023: 2032).
+The order book cover for 2024/25 had further increased to over 95% by mid-July 2024.

 Annual change in earnings per share, before exceptional items, amortisation of other intangible assets and non-trading exchange differences including marking forward exchange contracts to market, all net of tax.